-Most students are able to write a few operations (+ and -) related to numbers, but many do not represent it visually (ie. ten blocks) or show any real world connections.
-By developing better number sense and practical strategies for problem solving we hope students will make better connections to real life problems that they are better prepared to solve.
+Most students are able to write a few operations (+ and -) related to numbers, but many do not represent it visually (ie. ten blocks) or show any real-world connections.
+By developing better number sense and operational strategies for problem solving we hope students will make better connections to real life problems that they are better prepared to solve.
+Through games and real-life connections we aim to make numeracy fun and real to life.